Consumer Code FAQs

 Operators first need to achieve compliance on one assessment to become an Approved Operator.
 Operators will then need to demonstrate compliance regularly on a sample of their communities, so not all communities will be assessed in any given year.

 ARCO Members agree to be bound by ARCO’s Standards and Compliance Framework, which includes a number of provisions with assessments under the Consumer Code at its centre.
-The number of assessments will depend on the number of communities a member operates – larger operators will need to go through a higher number of assessments.
+The number of assessments will depend on the number of communities a Member operates – larger operators will need to go through a higher number of assessments.
 Single site operators will need to be assessed at least every two years.

 What if I think someone doesn’t comply or I have a complaint?